danielabar/regex-pluralsight-/README.md

 Next step is to match a literal dot (use backslash to escape), then the entire pattern created so far should match exactly 3 times.

-Wrap the whole thing in another set of parents so that the repetition quantifier `{3}` will apply to the entire expression so far. i.e. now using grouping so that the repetition quantifier can apply to the intended portion of the pattern:
+Wrap the whole thing in another set of parens so that the repetition quantifier `{3}` will apply to the entire expression so far. i.e. now using grouping so that the repetition quantifier can apply to the intended portion of the pattern:

 ```
 ^((25[0-5]|2[0-4][0-9]|[01]?[0-9]{1,2})\.){3}